 Once finished, cut two slits in the hem and begin carefully feeding the clothes hanger wire through.

-Twist the ends of the hanger together to make a wire circle and then feed the twisted part into the hem to hide it.
+Twist the ends of the hanger together to make a wire circle, wrap the sharp ends with some tape to keep them from ripping the bag and then feed the twisted part into the hem to hide it.

 Bend the wire loop up at a 90 degree angle to begin the part that the bag will hang from.